tmobile/magentaA11y/_checklist-web/modal-dialog.md

 categories: main

 keyboard:
+  launch button: |
+    Focus visibly moves to the open dialog itself
   tab: |
     Focus visibly moves only within the dialog, starting with the dialog element itself on launch
   escape: |